International Staff Songsters appear on BBC One's Songs of Praise

 Sunday 23 August: feature on The Salvation Army

-The life-changing work and mission of The Salvation Army is the subject of a special episode of the programme going out on Sunday 23 August on BBC One at 1:15pm and available to watch again on BBC iPlayer in the UK.
+The life-changing work and mission of The Salvation Army was the subject of a special episode of the programme originally broadcast Sunday 23 August 2020 on BBC One at 1:15pm and available to watch again on BBC iPlayer in the UK.

 Contents include a feature on Salvation Army officer Lieutenant Daniel Holland who returned to nursing in the NHS working on a Covid-19 ward during the pandemic and about how the Hadleigh Farm Estate, where many of the interviews were filmed, has adapted and responded since lockdown by providing a food distribution centre for corps in south Essex.